andymcgunagle/react-component-quick-build/README.md

 - `template.firstElementType`: Optional parameter specifying the type of the first element returned by the new component.
 For example, if you want the component template to contain a div element, this property would be set to `div`

 - `template.firstElementClassName`: Optional parameter specifying the className of the first element returned by the new component.
 If this property is a string, the classname will be in the format of `className={style.yourStringHere}`.
-If this property is set to true, the classname will be in the format of `className={style.componentNameWrapper}`.
+If this property is set to true, the classname will be in the format of `className={style.componentNameWrapper}` and that class will be created in the CSS module file.

 ## Example output